 Kerry Washington’s wardrobe on the show has gotten a lot of attention — especially

-Olivia Pope’s Office:
+Olivia Pope’s Office on “Scandal”

 The set designers went all out when they created Olivia’s office.

 Her team uses the windows in the conference room to hang notes and photos about cases they’re researching.

-ABC introduced the new show last year:
+ABC introduced the show last year this way:

 From the creator and executive producers of “Grey’s Anatomy” and “Private Practice” comes a drama revolving around the life and work of a professional crisis manager and her dysfunctional staff.”

 Not only that, but Debra Mooney, who was Harold’s mom on Everwood, is Verna Thornton on Scandal.
-Could you believe how her storyline ended last week?
-Shocker!

 The dramatic wood table makes a great centerpiece for the room.